 While the rowing machine offers low-impact workouts, over-use injuries are not uncommon.
 The most common rowing injury is a lower back strain, followed by knee pain.

-Neck strains and sore wrists are also fairly common.
+Neck strains and sore wrists are also reasonably common.
 To help prevent these, always do a five-minute pre-workout stretching Warm-Up and a five-minute post-workout stretching Cool-Down.

-Keep reading to find out the proper way to use a rowing machine.
+Here is the proper way to use a rowing machine:

 Each stroke you will be taking involves four stages.
 These are known as the Catch, the Drive, the Finish, and the Recovery.